geochasm/DRCOG_Buildings/workflow.md

   * Select both buildings and use the **Replace geometry** tool
   * Delete the building from the import layer.

+ * Do not edit any osm nodes such as points of interest contained within the building shape

  ![replace](https://cloud.githubusercontent.com/assets/353700/12942518/ddba87a4-d001-11e5-9441-2561f67b45bc.gif)

  * Once you have only those DRCOG buildings that need to be added to OSM left in the import layer; merge the import layer into the OSM Data Layer.